ropensci/roweb3/content/blog/2024-03-14-champions-program-2024/index.en.md

 3. **Consistency Analysis:** A quantitative analysis is conducted to examine the consensus among reviewers.
 This step ensures that revisions are aligned, promoting fairness and minimizing bias in the selection process.

 4. **Diversity Review:** With a focus on diversity, the list of candidates with higher scores is then carefully reviewed to ensure it reflects a broad spectrum of backgrounds and regions.
-This may involve adding promising candidates to the pool to achieve a truly representative group of potential champions.
+This may involve adding promising candidates to the pool to achieve a truly representative group of potential Champions.

 5. **Final Selection by Mentors:** The culmination of the process consists of mentors reviewing the top candidates to select their mentees.